RonenNess/GeonBit.UI/README.md

 - Added some helper functions to Input Helper.
 - Added exception when trying to use non mono-space font, which is not supported.

+### 3.1.0.6

+- Fixed show-cursor property when using render targets.

 ## Credits

 GeonBit.UI was written by Ronen Ness, but uses some free textures made by awesome people who share their work for free.